 File naming conventions, for example, should be adopted early on to ensure all project members are using a standard protocol.

-It provides a clear understanding of what information is a work in progress, what has been shared, and what has been published.
+It provides a clear understanding of what stage the information is at.
+Showing what work is currently in progress, what has been shared, and what has been published.

-It may be necessary to divide the CDE to create separate environments on the central platform to meet the needs of different teams involved in the project.
+You may need to divide the CDE to create separate environments on the central platform.
+Why?
+The information requirements on the construction project management side of things may be very difficult to those of the asset management team.
+This will help to meet the needs of different teams involved in the project.

 Workspaces will need to be regularly reviewed to ensure all project members are fulfilling their obligations.
 This is also necessary to implement improvements if they are required.

 How the Asite CDE is Transforming Projects Globally